Lagunaria: Phylogeny

 Early categorisations of Lagunaria placed it somewhere between the sub-families Bombacoideae and Malvoideae.
 Phylogenetic analysis has now determined it to be a part of Malvoideae.

 Lagunaria is polytypic with two known species.
 It was able to be identified as diverging earlier in this tribe's phylogenetic tree due to it producing copious amounts of endosperm.

 It was previously believed to be a part of the tribe Hibisceae, however testing has revealed this is not the case.
-It instead forms a robust clade with the Australian genus Howittia which is also a associated with other Malvoideae tribes/genera.
+It instead forms a robust clade with the Australian genus Howittia which is also associated with other Malvoideae tribes/genera.
 These discoveries were made in an experiment which used two chloroplast DNA (cpDNA) sequences.
 These sequences were a coding region (ndhF) and a non-coding region (The rpl16 intron).
 Further cpDNA testing revealed that both Lagunaria and Howittia contain two copies of the nuclear rpb2 gene.

 Nomenclature

 Botanical names

 The accepted botanical name for the genus Lagunaria is Lagunaria (DC.)
 Rchb.
 Synonyms for this name include: